rx-gy/autolinux/README.md

 The base linux is debian and aimed at sid.
 The configuration management and automation is handled by ansible-pull with git providing versioning.
 The bare metal component is built on a debian preseed that bootstraps the initial ansible pull for a _from scratch_ build.

 Currently ansible pull is being added as a one-shot service that is run at boot time.
 The system will not have the ansible components installed until after the first boot has occured.
+The ansible-pull runs every boot - this should keep the system synchronised.

 This git repo contains the intstructions everything for building and maintaining my linux environments - at some point the ansible playbooks will likely be separated.